exonum/exonum-doc/src/architecture/configuration.md

 two parts:

 - **consensus_key**
-  Validator's public key (hex) for dealing with consensus messages.
+  Validator’s public key (hex) for use with consensus messages.
 - **service_key**
-  Validator's public key (hex) for dealing with service transactions.
+  Validator’s public key (hex) for use with service transactions.

 #### [genesis.consensus]